mstill3/spark-for-dummies/Everything.md

 - How create new reader?
 Add spark module?
 - Pipeline featurizer bottleneck
 - Reduce by key bottleneck
-- Pulling values from tuple
 - Error with too many partitions
 - Doesn’t scale Horizontally?
 Stand alone, local, mesos, yarn
-- Split explode
-- When does read triggered in code?
-Actions
 - When triggered accumulators
 - Reader format with output mode and format
 - Correct window parameters
 - How to change value of an rdd
 - Dictionary mode pull df value is bad for large data
-- Split(“”)[0] first letter or word?